 Losing someone close to you is devastating.
 If you have been caring for that person, the loss can seem even greater.
 How you cope with the death of the person you cared for is a very personal thing.
 There is no right or wrong way to feel following a death.

 Immediately after a death there are a lot of practical things to do, like registering the death and arranging the funeral, and family and friends tend to be around a lot more.
 It may be that only when all the practicalities are dealt with, and the people around you get back to their everyday lives, that you really start to grieve.

-As MSA is such a complex and challenging condition there may be things that you would like to discuss with our Nurse Specialists after bereavement.
+As MSA is such a complex and challenging condition there may be things that you would like to discuss with our MSA Health Care Specialists after bereavement.
 Don’t forget the Trust is always here to support you so please contact us if you need help.

 Adjusting to your new life